Our free membership, business.com+, takes the pain out of choosing new business services.

 Did You Know?Did you know

-Epos Now is considered one of the best retail POS systems available, as well as an excellent POS system for a hotel or hospitality business.
+Epos Now is considered one of the best retail POS systems available, as well as an excellent POS system for a restaurant or hospitality business.

 Epos Now POS system

-Epos Now’s award-winning retail POS system can be configured to suit your business’s needs.
-Image source: Epos Now
+Epos Now’s POS system can be configured to suit your business’s needs.
+Source: Epos Now

 Ease of Use

-We like that Epos Now offers POS systems geared toward retail (apparel stores, convenience stores, electronic stores, gift shops, vape stores, liquor stores) and hospitality (restaurants, bars, cafes, quick service, bakeries) businesses.
-Business owners can rest assured they’re getting features relevant to their industry, simplifying operations and making the systems easier to implement.
+We like that Epos Now offers flexible POS systems for retail (apparel stores, convenience stores, electronic stores, gift shops, vape stores, liquor stores, etc.) and hospitality businesses (restaurants, bars, cafes, quick service, bakeries, etc.).
+This means business owners can rest assured they’re getting features relevant to their industry, simplifying operations and making the solutions easier to implement.

-Regarding usability, we found Epos Now to be competitive with other POS systems.
-The company claims its POS software is so easy to use that you can train employees in only 15 minutes.
-Unlike competitors with more complicated interfaces, Epos Now is ideal for companies that want to get things up and running quickly or frequently hire new staff.
+We found Epos Now’s usability to be competitive with other POS systems.
+It was easy for us to learn how to use the software, though there can be a small learning curve depending on your chosen integrations.
+Unlike rival systems with more complicated interfaces, Epos Now is ideal for companies that want to get things up and running quickly or train new staff with a short ramp-up period.
 We like that you can set permissions and add modifications to the software so your staff gets the best and most user-friendly experience possible.

 Woman in a shop using a handheld POS system

 It’s easy to train staff on the Epos Now platform.
-Image source: Epos Now
+Source: Epos Now

 Features

 Top POS providers go to great lengths to offer an array of valuable POS features at an affordable price.
 Epos Now delivers on both fronts.
-Here’s a look at the POS features that helped make Epos Now our best pick for integrations.
+Here’s a look at the features that make this solution appealing for companies prioritizing integrations alongside traditional point-of-sale functionality.

-Epos Now stands out among the competition when it comes to third-party software integrations.
-With over 100 app integrations, this system is compatible with more third-party platforms than many other POS systems we reviewed.
-Integration capabilities are essential for customizing your POS system to meet your business’s needs, allowing you to streamline multiple business processes efficiently.
+Epos Now shines against the competition when it comes to third-party software integrations.
+With over 100 options, this system is compatible with more third-party applications than many other POS systems we reviewed.
+Integration capabilities are essential for customizing your POS system to meet your business’s unique needs and grow efficiently.
+We were pleased to discover how well Epos Now delivers on this front.

 TipBottom line